Jagan-07/DevOps-Practice/README.md

-# DevOps-Practice
+# 90-DevOps-Practice
-DevOps Practices and notes of 90DaysOfDevOps!
+This repo holds all the devops tools practice notes with example files.